Crusades against Christians: Crusades against Christians

 After 1417, the papacy became reluctant to use crusading for political ends, perhaps recognising the lack of adequate church funds to sponsor large armies, the futility, and the damage they caused to the standing of both papacy and crusade.
 Only Pope Julius II continued crusading in Italy.
 However, religious crusades continued against the Hussites of Bohemia in 1420, 1421, 1422, 1427, 1431 and between 1465 and 1471 with another planned between 1428 and 1429.
-The Reformation prompted a revival with several schemes, including against Henry VIII of England and Elizabeth I of England.
+The Protestant Reformation prompted a revival with several schemes, including against Henry VIII of England and later his daughter Elizabeth I of England.